15 Best Places to Go for Christmas

 For a larger-than-life Christmas getaway, New York City is the place to be.
 The Macy's Thanksgiving Day Parade kicks off the season every year, prompting residents, businesses, and the city to deck the halls and the streets with holiday cheer.

 The city's most iconic Christmas time landmark is the Rockefeller Center Christmas Tree, decorated with thousands of lights and ornaments.
-It has been a tradition since its first lighting in 1931 and is now one of the most photographed holiday landmarks in the world.
+It is now one of the most photographed holiday landmarks in the world.
 As important a tradition as the tree itself is the skating rink below, the setting for many a romantic Christmas scene.
 Just around the corner, tourists can visit Radio City Music Hall and see the Rockettes Christmas show.

 The shops within the Rockefeller Center are a great starting place for viewing some of the city's most elaborate window scenes, with plenty of high-end stores along 5th Ave, Madison Ave, and Park Ave.
 Among the most impressive are displays at Saks Fifth Avenue, Louis Vuitton, and Burberry.